 Sometimes, investigating rumors results in surprising and even lucrative discoveries.
 Whether one or more uncharted anomalies exist in Sol System, and where they might lead, has yet to be determined by some intrepid_ explorer.

-What you could find in the Sol system may be a real surprise to you ...
+What is now possible to be found in the Sol Sector may be a real surprise ...